yitian8/Article-Parser/documentation.md

 Then I tried to force the output in Json format, so the outputs can be processed by automated scripts.

-this gave the following output:
+This gave the following output:

 ```json
 {